The future of innovation, fintech, and investment - ExBulletin

 Investors are also beginning to feel the impact of FinTech.
 Many wealth managements are aware that technology is a necessary part of their business strategy.
 However, with three in four people becoming fond of self-service technology, people’s investment methods are now evolving.
 New investors are three times more likely to rely on investment technology mobile platforms, with millions of Americans downloading mobile app deals in January 2021.
 Online trading has existed since the 1980s, but technology has only recently given investors access to a variety of markets.
 Improved trading infrastructure.
 This growth in investment technology is democratizing and educating investors through opportunities previously considered impossible.

 At the heart of all these changes is the digital platform.
 These online all-in-one solutions have reinvented the business model by connecting customers and businesses in the digital community.
 Dependent on the digital demands of pandemics, virtually many companies interact with their clients online.
 As business activities continue to move to these expanded ecosystems, it is estimated that 75% of companies will leverage digital platforms and use them to adapt to new markets by 2025.
-This technology is transparency, communication with clients, and the way clients engage in investment.
+This technology is especially important for alternative investment firms looking to increase transparency and communicate with their clients.
+And how clients engage in their investment.

 Rise of alternative assets

 The use of technology in investment has led to incredible growth, especially in the alternative asset industry.
-The accessibility of all investment asset classes is improved by subdividing the act of acquiring assets, digitally subdividing them, and creating virtual markets for those parts.
+By subdividing the assets digitally and creating virtual markets for those parts, the accessibility of all investment asset classes is improved.
 Subdivision removes the barriers to initial capital requirements while creating a liquid digital market for illiquid assets.

 These fragmented investment technology platforms are found in almost every alternative asset class.
 Investors can buy stock of sports souvenirs and rare baseball cards worn in the game.
 Peer-to-peer lending platforms enable investors to secure debt investments with selected individuals.
 Crowdfunding platforms for commercial real estate, apartments and farmlands enable direct ownership of land and related businesses.
 Digital investment platforms allow investors to lend money to small businesses, buy rights to future music royalties, and invest in the future of people’s time.
 If you’ve ever wanted to invest in something, there may be a digital investment platform that makes it accessible.